zvigrinberg/rh-service-mesh-demos/application-testing-resiliency-demo/mirroring-demo/README.md

 ```shell
 oc apply -f destination-rule-subseting.yaml
 ```
-3. Create the `VirtualServicec` That will route all traffic to version v1, but will mirror all of it in parallel to v2 as well.
+3. Create the `VirtualService` That will route all traffic to version v1, but will mirror all of it in parallel to v2 as well.
 ```shell
 oc apply -f virtual-service-traffic-mirroring.yaml
 ```